Last Updated on

 By doing stretches as suggested above, your body becomes more flexible and less vulnerable to injuries.

-You can also do stretching exercises every other day, but it is important that you do these post workout.
+You can also do stretching exercises every other day, but it is important that you do them post workout.

 * Avoid a Stressful Lifestyle